linusmimietz/Scriptable-Auto-Update/README.md

 ## Example
 Take a look inside the example folder to see an implementation.
-Wanna try it out?
+Want to try it out?
 Then simply copy the content of example/main.js and paste it into Scriptable!

 ## License
 This repository is available under the [MIT license](https://opensource.org/licenses/MIT).